-Financial incentives may improve hospital mortality rates, says studyNovember 7th, 2012 in Health
+Financial incentives may improve hospital mortality rates, says studyNovember 7, 2012 in Medicine & Health / Health

 New research into controversial pay-for-performance schemes has suggested they may help to save the lives of NHS patients.

 A "significant" fall in mortality rates for certain conditions emerged in a study into the use of incentives at hospitals in the North West of England.

 Economists and health experts from the Universities of Manchester, Nottingham, Birmingham and Cambridge examined how the introduction of a scheme that paid bonuses to hospitals based on measures of quality affected the delivery of care.